igsr/1000Genomes_data_indexes/sv_discovery_indexes/README_sv_discovery.md

 The ENA globus endpoint is ebi#ena

+##Reference datasets

+The consortium has decided to align to the full GRCh38 reference genome include alts, decoy and HLA sequence.
+A full description of the reference data can be found in [README_sv_reference_datasets](https://github.com/igsr/1000Genomes_data_indexes/blob/master/sv_discovery_indexes/README_sv_reference_datasets.md)

 ##Data Reuse policy

-This directory contains all the data associated with the 1000 Genomes SV group NHGRI funded project to create a high quality catalog of structural variation using various sequencing approaches.
+This README refers all the data associated with Human Genome Structural Variation Consortium to create a high quality catalog of structural variation using various sequencing approaches.

 All data in this directory is part of that project.